dgerabagi/aiascent-dev/prompt.md

 # Date Created: C35
 # Author: AI Model & Curator

-# Updated on: C45 (Add multi-report context isolation and page-by-page generation strategy)
+# Updated on: C90 (Codify robust state management for reportName)

 - **Key/Value for A0:**
 - **Description:** Outlines the technical implementation for generating, parsing, and displaying dynamic, context-aware follow-up questions ("chips") in the Ask @Ascentia chat interface.